digma-ai/dev-portal/instrumentation/automatic-instrumentation-in-the-ide/spring-spring-boot-dropwizard-and-default.md

 ---
 description: >-
-  The default strategy for geting observability data from your code to Digma doesn't require any code changes.
+  The default strategy for getting observability data from your code to Digma doesn't require any code changes.
 This also works for other esoteric frameworks or just vanilla Java code
 ---